cloudbees-days/jenkins-x-workshop/create-quickstart.md

 # Create a Quickstart Project

-Quickstarts are very basic pre-made applications you can start a project from, instead of starting from scratch.
+Quickstarts are very basic pre-made applications you can start a project from, instead of creating a project from scratch.

 You can create new applications from a list of curated Quickstart applications via the [`jx create quickstart` command](https://jenkins-x.io/commands/jx_create_quickstart/).

- We will run the following quickstart command where the `-l go` will filter the list of available quickstarts to a specific language and the `-f http` will filter for text that is part of the project names - so the following command will result in a list of Golang projects with 'http' in their names:
+ We will run the following quickstart command where the `-l go` will filter the list of available quickstarts to a specific language - Go in this case - and the `-f http` will filter for text that is part of the quickstart project names - so the following command will result in a list of Golang projects with 'http' in their names:
 ```
 jx create quickstart -l go -f http
 ```